Epidurality/NeoFly-Tools/README.md

 ## Planned Updates:
 - Soon:
+    - Include existing goods which are already on the plane into the Optimizer.
 	- Option to include ALL missions (not just ones with destination markets) in the Goods Optimizer.
 	- Show a summary of your 'company' showing daily income, # missions flown, etc.
 - Not as soon:
     - Randomize mission generation further.